The purpose of visual management is to improve the effectiveness of communication and reaction. This is one component of

 Some other common types of Visual Management in the workplace:

-With an understanding that some people are color blind it still doesn't hurt to use colors, or flashing, and universally recognized symbols where possible (such as red cross).
+With an understanding that some people are color blind it still doesn't hurt to use colors, or flashing, and universally recognized symbols where possible (such as a red cross).
 These examples below are more effective with their use of color and symbols.

 Flow racks have several positive features.
 They can function as a visual signal for Kanban min/max levels, offer first-in, first-out flow, and allow stock to be visual to the operator or consumer...and of course the use of free gravity.

 Visual aids should be used whenever possible when creating Standard Operating Procedures and Work Instructions (or Job Aids).
 Show actual pictures of the board and work area when possible and avoid cartoon-ish pictures to get the most effective communication.

 Complex tasks that need a lot of explanation are helpful when explained with pictures, tables, or charts to simplify the intention.
 Break up all the verbiage with easier to read sections that have visual aids.

 Visual aids are also useful to maintain minimal measurement system variation.
 Showing pictures of acceptable and non-acceptable parts or having samples for operators or users is another great option of visual aid, and moreover, if the sens of feel or smell is involved in making a correct assessment.

 Below are a couple examples where a visual aid makes the task easier than simply a written instruction.
 Visual Aids are often more appealing to an audience (such as charts and graphs) than a bunch of words.